Smoak homers, gets winning hit as Blue Jays top Indians 2-1

 The Blue Jays beat the Indians for the first time in six games this season.
 Cleveland is 13-4 in July.

-Indians starter Trevor Bauer allowed three hits in 7 2/3 innings, walked three and struck out nine.
+Bauer made the start despite feeling ill earlier in the day.
+He allowed three hits in 7 2/3 innings, walked three and struck out nine.
 The right-hander didn’t allow a hit until Vladimir Guerrero Jr. doubled to start the fifth.

+“I don’t feel too good now, but I was fine during the game,” Bauer said.

+Indians manager Terry Francona saluted Bauer for taking his turn despite the illness.

 Bauer pitched seven no-hit innings against Toronto on April 4, a game the Indians won 4-1.

-Blue Jays starter Aaron Sanchez allowed one run and five hits in five innings.
 The right-hander entered the game with a major league-leading 59 walks.
 He didn’t allow a base on balls for the first time in 61 starts, ending the longest active streak in the majors.

 Sanchez retired the first eight batters in order before Greg Allen singled and stole second.
 Francisco Lindor followed with an RBI single that skipped under the glove of second baseman Cavan Biggio.